Yousef-Samman/Tafweej_Hajj/README.md

-# 🕌 Tafweej Hajj - Real-Time Crowd Management for Pilgrims
+# 🕌 Tafweej Hajj - Smart Crowd Management for Pilgrims

 Welcome to the **Tafweej Hajj** project!
 This system aims to improve the pilgrimage experience by providing real-time crowd management, route planning, and safety alerts for Hajj pilgrims.